 A mice study found that lotus root powder could reduce nasal allergy symptoms in mice.
 It contains vitamin C and other polyphenolic compounds that can reduce serum histamine (a compound released by cells that triggers allergic reactions) levels and other inflammatory parameters (8).

 7. May Control Weight Gain

 Lotus root extract can reduce fat tissue weight (adipocytes) and have anti-obesity effects in human cells.
 It prevents lipid accumulation in cells and may lower blood cholesterol levels (10).
 This may also help prevent obesity-related conditions.

-Reimers says, “Some of the other reasons lotus root is good for you to include that it’s not a common food allergen, it has a low water footprint, and it is naturally gluten-free.”
+Reimers says, “Some of the other reasons lotus root is good for you include that it’s not a common food allergen, it has a low water footprint, and it is naturally gluten-free.”
+Also, it contains vitamin B and C, which are essential for healthy skin and hair.
 These benefits make it worthwhile to include lotus root in your diet.
 Here’s how you can do it.

 How To Add Lotus Root To Your Diet: Popular Recipes

 Lotus root is mildly sweet and has a crunchy, starchy texture.
 As it cooks, it softens without losing its crunch and flavor.
 The vegetable is versatile – it is crisp when stir-fried and tender and creamy when baked.